• IntroWho we are

 FLORESTA

-Floresta (also Casal Floresta) is the highest Sicilian village, lying 1,275 meters above sea level in the Nebrodi Nature Park in a saddle between Mt Pistone and the Serre di Baratta.
-Its foundation seems to date back to when the Romans invaded and colonized Sicily; a time when the area was originally dense forest (floresta in Latin), with tall trees used by the Romans for building their ships and boats.
-Today the immense florest are gone but it is still one of the coldest village of south Italy having regularly about two metres snow each year.
+Floresta, also Casal Floresta, is the highest Sicilian village, lying 1,275 meters above sea level in the Nebrodi Nature Park in a saddle between Mt Pistone and the Serre di Baratta.
+Its foundation seems to date back to when the Romans invaded and colonized Sicily, a time when the area was originally dense forest (floresta in Latin), with tall trees used by the Romans for building their ships and boats.

 FORZA D’AGRÒ